Cecil Thomas (sculptor): Later career

 In 1946, Thomas became Master of the Art Workers Guild and in 1953 was appointed an Officer of the Order of the British Empire.

 In his later career, Thomas received many commissions for coins and medals from the Royal Mint.
 Upon the coronation of Queen Elizabeth II in 1953, Thomas won the competition to design the new coinage but in the end his designs were only used on two British coins, the florin (two shillings) and the sixpence, and Thomas was asked to refine the designs of other artists.
 Nonetheless, his designs were used on coinage in several Commonwealth countries including Hong Kong and Nigeria.
 Disaffected by his experience, Thomas declined a commission to design Britain's post-decimalisation coinage.

 Despite his disaffection with coin-making, Thomas continued to design many medals for the Royal Mint, including the Queen Elizabeth II Coronation Medal, the Queen's Service Medal (New Zealand), and seal for Church of England bishops.
 He also accepted numerous private commissions.
-Among Thomas' later commissions were the Bromhead Memorial in Richmond Cemetery (1957) and several large bronzes destined for New Zealand, one of was received by King's College in Auckland; the other two were near-identical sculptures of Peter Pan.
-One was commissioned for the Dunedin Botanic Garden (unveiled in 1965), which inspired the commission for a second one to stand at Lake Virginia in Whanganui (unveiled in 1967).
+Among Thomas' later commissions were the Bromhead Memorial in Richmond Cemetery (1957) and several large bronzes destined for New Zealand, one of which was received by King's College in Auckland.
+The other two were near-identical sculptures of Peter Pan.
+The earlier of these was commissioned for the Dunedin Botanic Garden (unveiled in 1965).
+This inspired the commissioning of a second one to stand at Rotokawau Virginia Lake in Whanganui (unveiled in 1967).
+The Dunedin sculpture is accompanied by a second Thomas sculpture nearby showing other characters from the Peter Pan story.